Darkwaqar/NTM/README.md

 ### Usage

 #### Class NTMCell()
+All the model avalible in this repository are ready to use, see the folder /ntm --- they are encapsulated into classes `NTMCell`, and the usage is similar to `LSTMCell` in TensorFlow, so you can apply these models easily in other programs.
+The sample code is also provided

 The usage of class `NTMCell` in `ntm/ntm_cell.py` is similar to `tf.contrib.rnn.BasicLSTMCell` in TensorFlow.
 The basic pseudocode is as follows: